 - If your landlord does make this type of improvement, they're required to get approval from the DHCR, and send you an official notice detailing the work and the amount of the rent raise requested—so if they just tell you they've done some work and start asking for more money every month, you can flat out refuse, says Hershey-Webb, and file a DHCR complaint for overcharge.

-- If the work qualifies as a major capital improvement, the rent of a stabilized tenant can be raised by up to six percent each year dating back to the time the improvement was made, and for a rent controlled tenant, 15 percent.
+- If the work qualifies as a major capital improvement, the rent of a stabilized tenant can be raised by up to 2 percent each year, beginning 60 days from the date of the MCI order.
+(This is a significant change brought about by the HSTPA; previously, the increase was dated back to the time the improvement was made and could be raised up to 6 percent for stabilized tenants and 15 percent for rent controlled tenants.)

 What do you do if you suspect your landlord is trying to collect extra rent illegally?